|UCAS code||LV64||Duration||3 years (BA)|

 Subject requirements: Essential Recommended Helpful – may be useful on course

 Please note that there may be no data available if the number of course participants is very small.

 Archaeology and anthropology together encompass the study of humankind from the origins of the human species to the present day.
 Both disciplines have a long history: archaeology grew from 18th-century antiquarianism, while anthropology began even earlier in the first days of colonial encounter.
 Today, both subjects involve a range of sophisticated approaches shared with the arts, social sciences and physical sciences.

-Oxford’s Archaeology and Anthropology course offers a comprehensive guide to the richness and diversity of human cultural experience throughout space and time.
+Oxford’s distinctive combination of archaeology and anthropology, pursued over three years, offers an unusually broad perspective on human societies from earliest prehistory to the present.
+The course offers a comprehensive guide to the richness and diversity of human cultural experience throughout space and time.
 By choosing to study here you will be able to:

 - explore how humans evolved

 - get to grips with major transformational processes in human history such as the development of farming, the emergence of towns and trading systems and the spread of world religions

 - learn why societies structure their families, economies and political systems in the ways that they do

 - investigate how material culture represents and reproduces beliefs and ideologies.